nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### keybase
 The technical contact's keybase username.
-This identifier MUST be usable to create a valid keybase.io profile url.
+This identifier MUST be usable to create a valid keybase.io profile URL.

 length: < 50 characters